Enfusion: Media coverage

 February 2022 a streaming deal covering Germany, Switzerland and Austria with fighting.de was announced.

 March 2022 Viaplay announced that they had acquired rights to stream Enfusion events for the next three years.

 Glory Rivals

 In January 2022 Enfusion and Glory announced a new series of jointly promoted events called Glory Rivals.
 The inaugural Rivals event was scheduled for May 21, 2022 at the Lotto Arena in Antwerp, Belgium.
 The event was later cancelled due to the finances of Enfusion's local promoter partner Antwerp Fight Organization catching the attention of Belgian authorities.
-The first Rivals event was then held on 11 June 2022 in Alkmaar.

 Kickboxing rules

 Clothing and equipment

 Each athlete wears a pair of shorts, and is not allowed to wear shoes.
 Female fighters additionally wear a top.
 The athletes fight with 8 oz gloves if they are under 70 kg and 10 oz gloves if they are above 70 kg.
 They must wear a gumshield and groin protector.
 Vaseline is applied only to the face, while it is prohibited to apply it to the neck, shoulders and other body parts.